-(Revised 12/2020)
+(Revised 12/2021)

-Purpose: This entry is made to return the deposit in the Condemnation Deposits Fund to the agency's/department's fund and appropriation after the agency/department has made payment to the grantor (property owner) from funds under its own control.
+Purpose: This entry is made to return the deposit in the Condemnation Deposits Fund to the agency/department's fund and appropriation after the agency/department has made payment to the grantor (property owner) from funds under its own control.
+Upon request, the State Controller's Office (SCO) will transfer the amount of the deposit back to the agency/department's fund and appropriation.

-References: SAM sections 8610 and 6866
+References: SAM sections 6866 and 8610.6.